A Stochastic Differential Equation For Laser Propagation In Medias With Random Gaussian Absorption Coefficients: A Modified Beer's Law Solution Via A Van Kampen Cluster Expansion: Introduction

 This would describe the evolution of a steady state continuous source laser beam entering the matter.
 Here, the function $\mathcal{P}(\widehat{\bm{\ \omega}}\rightarrow\widehat{\bm{\omega}}^{\prime})$ is the scattering phase function, which gives the probability that photons propagating along direction $\widehat{\bm{\omega}}$ are scattered into $\widehat{\bm{\omega}}^{\prime}$.
 It has a Legendre polynomial series representation $\textbf{[1-9,12]}$

 The anisotropy of the scattering is given by the factor $\bm{\mathsf{g}}\in[0,1]$ where

 The RTE is an integro-differential equation and as such is very difficult to solve.
-Numerical analysis, Monte Carlo methods and diffusion and $\mathrm{P}_{N}$ approximations have bene extensively applied and the literature is by now quite vast.
+Numerical analysis, Monte Carlo methods and diffusion and $\mathrm{P}_{N}$ approximations have been extensively applied, and again the literature is by now quite vast. (\textbf{[1-12]}, and references therein.)